 Method 3: Flush/Renew Your DNS

 The browser component might still be holding on to an old DNS or Domain Name System which may not be available on the web anymore.
-It can cause that this webpage is not available err_connection_timed_out issue.
-To fix that, follow these simple steps:
+It can cause that this web page is not available err_connection_timed_out issue.
+Or it may also sometimes show DNS Probe finished No Internet in Chrome error.
+However, to fix the flush DNS error, follow these simple steps:

 - Press Windows Key+X together & select Command Prompt (Admin) option.